Home

 Kachina: Deer

-The Navajo traditions of hunting deer are sacred rituals, worth understanding: https://henryehooper.blog/navajo-traditions-the-deer-hunter/
+The Navajo traditions of hunting deer are similar to the Hopi; however, they have their own sacred rituals that are worth understanding: https://henryehooper.blog/navajo-traditions-the-deer-hunter/

-The Hopi, Zuni, Acoma, and other pueblos also have revered hunting practices of deer and curing of their meat.
+The Hopi, Zuni, Acoma, and other pueblos all have revered hunting practices of deer, fox, antelope, elk, and other wild game which are ritualistically hunted.
+Their individual ways of curing of their meat are also private to the individual tribes.

 The Kachina Traditions

 The Hopi conceive of the arrival of the kachinas, also called Katsinas, as coming with a “gift burden.”
 That is, every Hopi individual carries with himself or herself the obligation and constant concern to do the right thing while caring for one another.
-The dancers all have roles to make sure the dances are reverential to their spirit animal, instructive to children, and sacred to the tribe: their crops, harvest, animals and survival are co-dependent on it.
+They also have deep caring and desires to pass on traditions to the youth in the tribes.
+The performers in the ritualistic dances all have roles.
+They are urged to make sure the dances are reverential to their spirit animal, instructive to children, and sacred to the tribe: their crops, harvest, animals and survival are co-dependent on it.

 [1] For more on carving of Native American and Hopi kachina dolls see the following link: